-This Sweet Potato Frosting is made from purple sweet potatoes, which gives it a vibrant purple color without using food coloring.
-It makes a fun healthy frosting for a birthday cake or cupcakes!
+Sweet Potato Frosting is made from baked sweet potatoes, with no powdered sugar or food coloring required.
+It makes a fun, healthy frosting for your favorite cakes and cupcakes!

 How to Make Sweet Potato Frosting

-This recipe makes roughly 1 1/2 to 2 cups of frosting, which is enough to frost 12 cupcakes, a single layer 9-inch cake, or the top of a 9 x 13-inch cake.
+How much frosting does this recipe make?
+This batch makes just under 2 cups of frosting, which is enough to frost 12 cupcakes, a single layer 9-inch cake, or the top of a 9 x 13-inch cake.
 To frost a two-layer cake, as you can see in my Healthy Carrot Cake photos, make a double-batch of frosting.

 More Healthy Frosting Recipes

 If you need some other frosting ideas, try one of the options below.